morcibacsi/PSACANBridge/readme.md

 ### Functionality

- - Different VIN code support for the head unit (in case you can' modify it in the unit)
+ - Different VIN code support for the head unit (in case you can't modify it in the unit)
  - Show door status message when it isn't supported by default (like in the 5008)
  - Web page to setup the board
  - OTA support